Shai2u/dash_plotly_car_accidents_example/README.md

 ## 8. Add Cluster Layers to the Environmental map:
 The environment map shouldn’t be limited to orientation purposes; we can leverage it to display clustered aggregations.
 Here, I introduce the Leaflet MarkerCluster plugin, implemented in Dash-Leaflet.
 This plugin clusters multiple points together and represents them as a single marker displaying the total count, instead of individual points.
 This approach allows users to quickly understand the magnitude and density of incidents.
 The implementation is straightforward once you see it in the code.
 We need to add a GeoJSON layer to the environment map using the same data points as in the main map.
-Additionally, we mucan define the following parameters: ```cluster=True, superClusterOptions={'radius': 125}```, cluster will tell dash-leaflet that we want to cluster the points, and superClusterOptions defines the size in km radius how far we define a single clsuter.
+Additionally, we can define the following parameters: ```cluster=True, superClusterOptions={'radius': 125}```, cluster will tell dash-leaflet that we want to cluster the points, and superClusterOptions defines the size in km radius how far we define a single cluster.

 <details>